nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `add NAME [at|on|by|from START_DATETIME to END_DATETIME] every [DAY|WEEK|MONTH|YEAR] [p/PRIORITY] [d/DESCRIPTION] [t/TAG]`

 > * Name, description and tag are case insensitive.
-> * Tasks can have any number of tags.
+> * Task can have any number of tags.
 > * If task's priority is not specified, it will be set to lowest priority.
-> * Date format is MM-DD-YYYY HHMM (24-hour format); e.g. 10-22-2017 1500.
+> * Date format is MM-DD-YYYY HHMM (24-hour format), e.g. 10-22-2017 1500.
 > * If start time (i.e. HHMM) is not specified, it will be set to **CURRENT** time.
 > * If end time (i.e. HHMM) is not specified, it will be set to **2359**.
-> * Any form of abbreviation can be use for `WEEK`, case insensitive; e.g., Tue, Tues, tues, and Tuesday.
+> * Any form of abbreviation can be use for `WEEK`, case insensitive, e.g. Tue, Tues, tues, and Tuesday.
 > * **No abbreviation** is allowed for `DAY`, `MONTH` and `YEAR`.
 > * Month (i.e. MM) is ignored for every `MONTH`.
 > * It is **SUFFICE** to use time (i.e. HHMM) for every `DAY` and `WEEK`.
 Date (i.e. MM-DD-YYYY) will be ignored.
-> * One must include `START_DATETIME` and `END_DATETIME` for every `MONTH` and `YEAR`.
+> * You must include `START_DATETIME` and `END_DATETIME` for every `MONTH` and `YEAR`.

 Examples:
 * `add exam every day p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts at the current time everyday with attached description "SR1" and tag
-   "CS2010" to the task list.
+   Add a priority 1 pending task named "exam" that starts at the current time everyday with description "SR1" and tag "CS2010" to the task list.
 * `add exam from 10-22-2017 1300 to 10-22-2017 1500 every year p/1 d/SR1 t/CS2010`<br>
-   Add a priority 1 pending task named "exam" that starts from 22nd October 1300 to 22nd October 1500 every year with attached description "SR1" and tag "CS2010" to the task list.
+   Add a priority 1 pending task named "exam" that starts from 22nd October 1300 to 22nd October 1500 every year with description "SR1" and tag "CS2010" to the task list.

 ### Editing a task

-Edit a task in task list by index or name<br>
+Edit a task in task list by index or name. <br>

 Format: `edit INDEX|NAME [at|on|by|from START_DATETIME to END_DATETIME] [every DAY|WEEK|MONTH|YEAR] [p/PRIORITY] [d/DESCRIPTION][t/TAG...]`

 > * Name, description and tag are case insensitive.
 > * `INDEX` refers to the index number shown in the most recent listing of tasks.
-> * `INDEX` **MUST** be positive integer; e.g., 1, 2 and 3.
+> * `INDEX` **MUST** be positive integer, e.g. 1, 2 and 3.
-> * Date format is MM-DD-YYYY HHMM (24-hour format); e.g. 10-22-2017 1500.
+> * Date format is MM-DD-YYYY HHMM (24-hour format), e.g. 10-22-2017 1500.
-> * Editing `t/TAG` appends to the existing tags of a task.
+> * Using `t/TAG` appends to the set of existing tags of a task.
 > * Editing the same tag name remove the tag itself - if a task contains a tag named "friends", using `edit [/t friends]` will remove       it.
-> * All tags of an existing task can be remove using `t/none`, case insensitive.
+> * All tags of an existing task can be remove using `t/none`.
-> * Operation is equivalent to deleting an old task and adding a new task, however, tags will not get overwritten unless otherwise
+> * Operation is equivalent to deleting an old task and adding a new task, however, tags are not overwritten unless otherwise
     specified (refer to previous annotation).

 Examples:
 * `Edit 1 on 10-22-2017 1500 p/1 d/SR1`<br>
-   Edit the first task in the task list such that it is a priority 1 pending task named "exam" on 22 October 2017 1500 with attached description "SR1".
+   Edit the first task in the task list such that it is a priority 1 pending task named "exam" on 22 October 2017 1500 with description
+   "SR1".
 * `Edit exam from 10-22-2017 1300 to 10-22-2017 1500 every year p/1 d/SR1 t/CS2010`<br>
-   Edit the first task in the task list such that it starts from 22nd October 1300 to 22nd October 1500 every year with attached description "SR1" and append tag "CS2010" to "exam".
+   Edit the first task in the task list such that it starts from 22nd October 1300 to 22nd October 1500 every year with description
+   "SR1" and tag "CS2010".

 ### Deleting a task